pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_100.md

 ![](images/100/image100_16.png)

 7. Click Next and review your Data Integration Platform Cloud instance configuration details.
 If you need to make any changes, click Previous use the navigation train to go back.
-Otherwise, click Create.
+Otherwise, click CANCEL - we have already created the instance for you in advance.

-The instance creation process can take up to 30 minutes.
-You have to wait until the instance is creation before you can move on to the next section.
+The instance creation process would normally take up to 30 minutes, so we have already created the instance in advance of the workshop.